-LLM Tax and Estate Planning, Trust and Probate Law graduate students may use GGU4YOU for online registration; all other LLM graduate law students should submit a paper Registration Request form to the Registrar's Office.
+LLM Tax and Estate Planning, Trust and Probate Law graduate students may use GGU4YOU for online registration; all other LLM graduate law students should submit a paper Registration Request form to Law Student Affairs.
 Graduate students may find that their registration is blocked if a course for which they are attempting to register has a prerequisite which they have not taken at Golden Gate.
-Graduate students will need to register for these courses by submitting a paper registration form and obtaining the signature of their Program Director or the course instructor.
-All LLM graduate students should seek academic advising every semester before registering for classes and obtain the signature of the Program Director for all courses as needed.
+Graduate students will need to register for these courses by submitting a paper registration form and obtaining the signature of the Assistant Director of Student Affairs or the course instructor.
+All LLM graduate students should seek academic advising every semester before registering for classes and obtain the signature of the Assistant Director of Student Affairs for all courses as needed.